Groves Farm: History

 In 1886 William P. Groves's son Albert D. Groves married and soon moved into the family farm with his wife.
 The farmhouse was enlarged again in 1888.
 When he died in 1899, William P. Groves left the farm to his son, Albert, and his brother, Edwin W. Groves.
 Edwin died in 1915 and Albert's son William T. Groves purchased his share of the farm.
 In 1907 the Groves family moved to Ann Arbor and leased the farm to Martin Wurster, a German immigrant.
 A number of improvements were made to the farm while the Wursters were tenants.
 Most significantly, in 1922 the house was completely demolished by fire, and a new one was constructed.
 In 1924, Albert D. Groves died; his son William T. Groves inherited the farm.
 The Wursters continued as tenants until 1938, after which William's brother-in-law, Irwin Harrington, leased the farm until 1940.

 William T. Groves returned to the farm in 1941 with his wife and mother-in-law, but died unexpectedly in 1943.
-The house was vacant for the next decade until his son, William A. Groves, married and moved in in 1952.
+The house was vacant for the next decade until his son, William A. Groves, married and moved in during 1952.
 In 1961 the family moved to Ann Arbor and leased the acreage to the Maulbetsch family.
 In 1962, the Caskey family purchased the house and a 2.3 acre section of property.
 In 1968, the Caskeys sold the property to Nancy and Fred LaPointe, who also purchased the barns and an additional 2.6 acres from the Groves family.
 In 1972, the LaPointes sold the farmstead to Sally and Dean Louis.
 The remainder of the original Groves farm was subdivided and sold in the 1980s and 1990s.
 As of 2023, Sally Louis owns the farmhouse and associated outbuildings.